Skip to Content

 If you were sexually harassed by a coworker, vendor, or non-employee, you’d have to prove the following elements to hold your employer liable for the misconduct you were subjected to:

-You must report sexually harassing conduct to your employer in a written complaint.
-A sexual harassment attorney at Domb Rauchwerger LLP can advise you on what to write in your complaint.
-Furthermore, unlike discrimination and retaliation claims that can only be brought against an employer and not an individual, an individual can be held personally liable for sexual harassment.
+You should report any sexually harassing conduct to your employer in a written complaint.
+A sexual harassment attorney at Domb Rauchwerger LLP can advise you on what to include in your complaint.
+Unlike discrimination and retaliation claims that can only be made against an employer, an individual can be held personally liable for sexual harassment.

-Collecting and presenting the evidence necessary to prove liability can be difficult.
-We can help you organize the documents and records needed to support your claim and seek the damages you’re owed.
-Involving our attorneys early on should be a strategic part of your efforts, helping to support the establishment of a meticulous record that is critical for proving your claim.
+Collecting and assembling the evidence to prove liability can be challenging.
+We help you organize the documents and records you may need to support your claim.
+Involving our attorneys early helps you create a strong record and improves your ability to prove your claim.

 Retaliation for Reporting Workplace Sexual Harassment Is Against the Law